 Cultural awareness is very relevant here as the ways of explaining things may vary greatly between clients of different cultures and the counsellor needs to have the skills to distil and understand what is being communicated and respond in a culturally appropriate manner.
 Essentially the counsellor needs to be able to talk to the client and approach the counselling with a sensitivity and understanding of the client’s world.

 Counsellors play an important role in prevention and fostering personal growth and development.
 Early contact with a counsellor can help to prevent more serious mental disorders which would necessitate the involvement of a clinical psychologist or psychiatrist who diagnose and treat severe mental illnesses.
 It goes without say that counselling psychologists operate with an acute awareness to their scope of practice and can refer clients within the profession if/when deemed necessary.
 Some counsellors also assist in vocational or career counselling.

 What is the difference between counselling and clinical psychologists?

-In reality there is a large overlap between counselling and clinical psychologists in terms of both practice patterns and types of problems seen by clinical and counselling psychologists.
-In theory clinical psychologists focus on the more serious mental health issues and the formal diagnosis and treatment thereof, while counselling psychologists focus on the less serve mental health issues and interrelation issues.
+There is a large overlap between counselling and clinical psychologists in terms of both practice patterns and types of problems seen by clinical and counselling psychologists.
+In theory clinical psychologists focus on the more serious mental health issues and the formal diagnosis and treatment thereof, while counselling psychologists focus on the less severe mental health issues and interrelation issues.

 What is a general counsellor?